Keyla Ávila

 Keyla Paola Ávila Perez (born 16 June 1990) is a Honduran taekwondo practitioner.

 Personal life

 She studied Physiotherapy at the National Autonomous University of Honduras, in Tegucigalpa.
 She has a daughter, born in 2013.

 Career

 She has won three bronze medals at the Pan American Taekwondo Championships.
-She was selected for the Taekwondo at the 2020 Summer Olympics – Women's +67 kg.
+She was selected for the taekwondo event at the 2020 Summer Olympics – women's +67 kg.